 Arugula and Toasted Couscous Salad with Roasted Root Veggies and Maple-Mustard Vinaigrette

 Roasted vegetables as a salad accessory require a little bit more effort, but I promise it’s worth it.
 I mean, look how pretty they are atop the arugula and toasted pearl couscous!
 And can we talk about toasted pearl couscous for a second?
-First of all, I love pearl/Israeli couscous.
 It’s absolutely beautiful in this salad and adds some wonderful heartiness and texture.

-Toasting the couscous is easy, too, and just takes an extra couple of minutes.
+Toasting the couscous is easy and just takes a few extra minutes.
 Simply heat up a bit of oil in a frying pan and toss in your couscous.
 Over medium-high heat, toast the pearls until they brown slightly while stirring every few seconds with your spatula.

 Then all you need to do is add a cup of water and a pinch of salt to the pan, cover it with a lid, and set it to simmer for ten minutes.
 Ta-da!
 You’ve got yourself some toasted and tender pearl couscous ready to sprinkle over your salad.